sst/guide/_chapters/create-a-billing-form.md

 ```
 {% endraw %}

-REWRITE

 Let's quickly go over what we are doing here:

 - To begin with we are going to wrap our component with a Stripe module using the `injectStripe` HOC.
-This gives our component access to the `this.props.stripe.createToken` method.
+This gives our component access to the `props.stripe.createToken` method.

 - As for the fields in our form, we have input field of type `number` that allows a user to enter the number of notes they want to store.
 We also take the name on the credit card.
-These are stored in the state through the `this.handleFieldChange` method.
+These are stored in the state through the `handleFieldChange` method that we get from our `useFormFields` custom React Hook.

 - The credit card number form is provided by the Stripe React SDK through the `CardElement` component that we import in the header.

 - The submit button has a loading state that is set to true when we call Stripe to get a token and when we call our billing API.
-However, since our Settings container is calling the billing API we use the `this.props.loading` to set the state of the button from the Settings container.
+However, since our Settings container is calling the billing API we use the `props.isLoading` to set the state of the button from the Settings container.

 - We also validate this form by checking if the name, the number of notes, and the card details are complete.
 For the card details, we use the CardElement's `onChange` method.

 - Finally, once the user completes and submits the form we make a call to Stripe by passing in the credit card name and the credit card details (this is handled by the Stripe SDK).
-We call the `this.props.stripe.createToken` method and in return we get the token or an error back.
-We simply pass this and the number of notes to be stored to the settings page via the `this.props.onSubmit` method.
+We call the `props.stripe.createToken` method and in return we get the token or an error back.
+We simply pass this and the number of notes to be stored to the settings page via the `onSubmit` method.
 We will be setting this up shortly.

 You can read more about how to use the [React Stripe Elements here](https://github.com/stripe/react-stripe-elements).